How Therapists Use AI and ChatGPT to Tackle Admin Work

 “What are the risks?”

-ChatGPT, a language model trained by OpenAI, can be a game-changer in alleviating the administrative work required of clinicians.
-ChatGPT is a powerful tool that can tackle administrative tasks, business management, and marketing efforts for mental health practitioners.
+ChatGPT, a generative AI language model trained by OpenAI, launched in November 2022.
+You’ve probably heard that ChatGPT is a powerful tool that can tackle administrative tasks, business management, and marketing efforts for mental health practitioners.
+It can be a game-changer in alleviating the administrative work required of therapists and clinicians.

 By January 2023, just two months after its launch, a study initially reported by Reuters found that ChatGPT was reaching an estimated 100 million monthly users.
 In this short time, at least 30 percent of professionals have tried using ChatGPT at work.